 About Active Minds

 Active Minds is the nation’s premier nonprofit for supporting mental health awareness and education for students.
 Through award-winning programs and services, Active Minds is empowering a new generation to change the conversation about mental health for everyone.
-Key programs within this student-powered mental health movement include the Send Silence Packing® backpack exhibit for suicide prevention; the Active Minds Speakers Bureau; the Healthy Campus Award; and a vibrant network of campus chapters located at more than 450 colleges, universities, and high schools nationwide.
+Key programs within this student-powered mental health movement include the Send Silence Packing® backpack display for suicide prevention; the Active Minds Speakers Bureau; the Healthy Campus Award; and a vibrant network of campus chapters located at more than 450 colleges, universities, and high schools nationwide.
 More than 15,000 students each year join Active Minds to promote mental health among their peers and networks.